mgonzalezcanudas/deep-learning-exercises/dlai_course/README.md

-This folder contains files related to exercises in the deep learning specialization form deeplearning.ai
+This folder contains exercises for the deep learning specialization course at deeplearning.ai